tiennou/Tank-Auth/README.md

 Directions on first Use
 -----------------------

-Below is a complete description on how to use this fork.
-I tried my best to be as thorough as possible so if there's anything unclear then let me know and I'll clear it up for you.
+Below are instructions on how to use this fork.
+I tried my best to be as thorough as possible but if there's anything unclear then let me know and I'll clear it up for you.

 ### A. Empty all data
 1. **Clear all table data: `roles`, `permissions`, and `role_permissions` table.** These are values I used for testing and are also examples on how to populate these 3 tables.
 You may opt to keep them to familiarize yourself of its use.